TheJacksonLaboratory/marea/README.md

 _filter_abstracts.py_ has five command line parameters.
 The _-i_ option specifies the directory containing the text files produced in step 3.
 The _-o_ option names the directory for the _.tsv_ files written by _filter_abstracts.py_.
 The _-n_ option specifies the directory where **nltk** data should be downloaded.
-_-m_ is the optional flag described above that limits the search to major topic MeSH descriptors only.
+_-m_ is the optional flag that limits the search to major topic MeSH descriptors only.
 At the end of the command line is the list of MeSH descriptors that designate relevant categories.
 These should be high-level descriptors; the software automatically includes all their subcategories in the search.
 For example,